 Students in 5th-12th are required to wear a ST. CROIX PREP gym uniform.
 The uniform consists of a t-shirt and mesh shorts.
-The gym uniform is available at Tommy Hilfiger only.
-Donald's Uniform does not carry our gym uniforms.
+The gym uniform is available at Tommy Hilfiger and Donalds Uniform.
 Students are required to have tennis shoes for class in all grade levels.